nigelgbanks/islandora_rest/README.md

 writing or using and HTTP Request parsing library as __PUT__ is not well supported in __PHP__.

+Since we don't have an HTTP Request parsing library __PUT__ requests are expecting raw **application/json** content as the request body.

 ### Documentation Key
 {variable} Required Parameter.